Eastern South Asia: Bangladesh transit

 Prior to the partition of British India, a regime of freedom of trade and transport existed in the region, including free ports in Calcutta, Narayanganj and Chittagong.
 The Eastern Bengal Railway and Assam Bengal Railway were vital transport arteries.
 Cross border transport continued after partition of Bengal in 1947.
 In 1963, an agreement between Nepal and Pakistan allowed free trade and transit through the port of Chittagong in East Pakistan.
 However, cross border railway, bus and water transport became indefinitely suspended after the Indo-Pakistan War of 1965.
 After the independence of East Pakistan, Nepal signed a Transit Agreement with Bangladesh in 1976, even though cross border transport through India remained suspended since 1965.

 In 2010, a Joint Declaration by the Prime Ministers of Bangladesh and India pledged to establish a transit regime for landlocked Northeast India, Nepal and Bhutan through Bangladeshi territory.
 The proposed transit is focused on international seaports in Chittagong and Mongla, as well as the Bangladesh Railway and inland waterways.
 In 2016, the prime ministers of Nepal and India agreed in principle on the prospect of freedom of transit.
 In 2017, a joint statement by the prime ministers of Bangladesh and Bhutan also affirmed the principle of freedom of transit.

-In 2016, the first Indian ship made transit through Bangladesh while traveling between West Bengal and Tripura.
+In 2016, the first Indian ship made transit through Bangladesh while travelling between West Bengal and Tripura.
 The Port of Ashuganj was officially declared a port of call.

 In 2017, the World Bank announced a US$150 million financing agreement for improving infrastructure to develop a transit regime.

 The International Road Transport Union has called for a singular customs system in the region.